acurat/react-native-geolocation-monitor/README.md

 RNGeofence.initialize(params);
 ```

-`RNGeofence.requestPermission()` must be called later if permission is not requested during init
+`RNGeofence.requestPermission()` must be called later if permission is not requested during initialization

 ---